 Does car insurance cover attempted theft?

-Yes, comprehensive coverage typically covers damage caused by attempted theft, like broken windows or damaged locks.
-However, it won’t cover personal items stolen from the car.
-Your homeowners insurance or renters insurance policy covers the costs to replace stolen personal belongings.
+Yes, comprehensive coverage typically covers damage from attempted theft, like broken windows or damaged locks.
+But it won’t cover personal items stolen from the car—your homeowners or renters insurance handles that.

 What happens if my stolen car is later recovered?